evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 }
 ```

-Before the first run, we need to choose some initial positions and velocities of the Sun, Earth and Jupiter and store them in the `u` array.
+Before the first run, however, we need to choose some initial positions and velocities of the Sun, Earth and Jupiter and store them in the `u` array.

 ## Drawing the bodies on screen